kyle-lanier-mscs/wsual_db/README.md

 All unittest files located in the unit_tests directory can be debugged using /cicd/test_suite.py

 Set your breakpoints anywhere in a unittest file located withn the unit_tests directory.
-Then execute the /cicd/test_suite.py file using debug mode (Visual Studio Code) to enter and step into your breakpoints.
-For each new unittest file that is added into the unit_tests directory, be sure to add the respective import within test_suite.py
+Then execute the /cicd/test_suite.py file using debug mode (Visual Studio Code) to step into your breakpoints.
+For each unittest file that is added into the /unit_tests directory, be sure to add the respective import within /cicd/test_suite.py
 ```